nashirag/ProteoML/README.md

 **NOTE:** The model most recently selected for via the auto ML function, or the manual ML and data balancing function is the model used for the Ensemble ML model, and for the Experimental Dataset Scoring.
 If you want to change the model used in these processes, you will need to either click the “Fit Models and Balance Data – Return Best Fit” button or the “Re-Run Fitting with New Selection” buttons to ensure the new model is initialized before carrying on.
 This also applies to the selected threshold.
 If you wish to change the threshold, you must click “Update Metrics” after entering the new value to ensure this new threshold is applied.

-**NOTE:** Model fitting can take a long time, and some steps can seemingly “freeze” the program.
-Don’t worry if a run takes 30+ minutes, as the program is running complex ML fitting, scoring, and graphing processes in the background.
+**NOTE:** Model fitting can take a long time, but this latest version of ProteoML allows users to navigate the app with ease while applications are running.

 ##